-In this workshop we present and discuss ongoing research work, primarily but not exclusively quantitative analyses.
+In this workshop we present and discuss ongoing empirical research work, primarily but not exclusively quantitative analyses.
 In addition, we address theoretical and methodological issues in the areas of the life course (education, training, labor markets, aging, as well as family demography), social inequality (class structures, stratification, and social mobility), and related topics.

 SOCY 625a, Analysis of Social Structure Scott Boorman

 Emphasizing analytically integrated viewpoints, the course develops a variety of major contemporary approaches to the study of social structure and social organization.
 Building in part on research viewpoints articulated by Kenneth J. Arrow in The Limits of Organization (1974), by János Kornai in an address at the Hungarian Academy of Sciences published in 1984, and by Harrison C. White in Identity and Control (2nd ed., 2008), four major species of social organization are identified as focal: (1) social networks, (2) competitive markets, (3) hierarchies/bureaucracy, and (4) collective choice/legislation.
 This lecture course uses mathematical and computational models—and comparisons of their scientific styles and contributions—as analytical vehicles in coordinated development of the four species.

 SOCY 628a, Workshop in Cultural Sociology Jeffrey Alexander